NnadiMarcel/mental-health-dashboard/README.md

 ---

-## Overview
+## Project Overview – Mental Health Dashboard

-This project analyzes anonymized survey data to identify groups with high stress/anxiety and gaps in support access.
-It helps target outreach and design interventions.
+This project presents an interactive Power BI dashboard that examines global mental-health survey data to uncover demographic patterns, common disorders, and underlying causes.
+Using anonymized responses, the dashboard enables users to:

+Profile mental-health prevalence by gender and age group to identify at-risk populations.

+Measure disorder distribution across conditions such as depression, burnout, anxiety, OCD, and more.

+Analyze root causes—including trauma, substance use, and social or financial pressures—that contribute to mental-health challenges.

+Filter by country/region to compare trends across multiple locations.

+The visualization helps stakeholders such as health agencies, HR teams, and policy makers quickly pinpoint priority areas for intervention and design evidence-based support programs.

+Tools & Skills Demonstrated:
+Power BI • Data Cleaning & Transformation (Power Query)• Data Visualization & Storytelling

 ---